A Guide To Living Off Investment Income From Dividends

 I have an in-depth article on how to find and select the best dividend stocks.
 Here are some of the highlights from that article.
 Be sure to check it out later for more information.

-To get started, here are a some sources to find dividend-paying stocks.
+To get started, here are a some sources to find good dividend-paying stocks.

 Dividend stock screeners – Yahoo Finance has a dividend stock screener that I use periodically to generate dividend stock investment ideas.

 Dividends Diversify model stock portfolio – Last but not least, my very own Dividends Deluxe model stock portfolio.
 It includes about 40 dividends stocks that I own and review on a periodic basis.

 You can stop by here at Dividends Diversify anytime.
 I analyze and assess these dividend stocks so you don’t have to!

 How To Live Off Dividends – Picking The Best Dividend Stocks

-Now, we know how to find dividend stocks.
+Now, we know how to find a good dividend stock.
 But, we want to pick the best ones to achieve our goal of living off stock dividends.

 Business strategy – How does the company plan to grow?